kplam624/Stock-Market-Analysis/README.md

 The goal is to create a script using Excel VBA to analyse Stock Market data.

+# Submission
+Within the submission foldier, contains the final iteration of the script along with screenshots of the script being run on an excel file containing mock stock information over 3 years.

 * With the given excel file, the script creates a summary table with the following:
   * The ticker symbol
   * The yearly change
   * The percent change
   * Total stock volume
-* Good times

-# Submission
-Within the submission foldier, contains the final iteration of script along with screenshots of the script being run on the excel file.
+* It also includes additional superlative information for the 3 years
+  * Greatest Percent Change
+  * Lowest Percent Change
+  * Largest Stock Volume

+The script is written on a .txt file

+The 2014 Stock Analysis
 ![2014 Stock Image](Submission/2014_stock.png)

+The 2015 Stock Analysis
 ![2015 Stock Image](Submission/2015_stock.png)

+The 2016 Stock Analysis
 ![2016 Stock Image](Submission/2016_stock.png)